ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/spark/spark_deployment.md

 ## Running Jupyter Notebook

-The following runs Jupyter notebook on the instance:
+Use the command below to run a Jupyter notebook on the instance:
 ```console
  jupyter notebook --ip="0.0.0.0"
 ```